solodev/cloud-documentation/src/quickstart/cloud/keycloak/index.md

 Name   | Description
 ---    | ---
 CertificateArn | CertificateArn for SSL cert that matches the FQDN above.
 Please visit the <a href="https://docs.aws.amazon.com/acm/" target="_blank">AWS Certificate Manager :icon-link-external:</a>.
-Hostname | Domain name or IP address used to access the Keycloak instance.
+Hostname | Domain name or IP address used to access the Keycloak instance (e.g. keycloak.domain.com).

 2. VPC Settings.